e-c-k-e-r/texconv/readme.txt

 texconv is a utility for creating textures for the SEGA Dreamcast hardware.

-Requires Qt 5.2 or newer.

-Supports all image formats supported by Qt.
+Supports all image formats supported by stbi.
 At the time I'm writing this, these formats are supported:

-Format	Description								Qt's support
+Format	Description
 BMP		Windows Bitmap							Read/write
 GIF		Graphic Interchange Format (optional)	Read
 JPG		Joint Photographic Experts Group		Read/write